trueowl/Adobe/Photoshop/Settings_Rant.md

 ## WorkSpaces and WorkSpaces (Modified)

 W0rkSp4c3z?
 [Workspace](https://www.lexico.com/definition/workspace) is a word on its own.
 Both of the directories go with my files, so to me that seems like it’s not that Modified is just for the user content.
+The difference between two directories is unknown.

 ## sniffer-out.txt